greathouse/porpoise/README.md

  -D,--dry-run                   Outputs log information only.
 Does not run sql scripts -d,--dir <arg>                 Path to SQL script directory (Optional.
 Defaults to startup-directory) -F,--force-removals            Indicates that removals SHOULD run.
 Otherwise, script removals are only noted.
+    --no-exit                   Does not issue the System.exit command.
+Useful when embedding porpoise inside applications -p,--database-password <arg>   Database Password (Optional)
+    --post-apply-action <arg>   Process to run after all scripts have been applied.
+WILL ONLY RUN IF NEW "UP" SCRIPTS HAVE BEEN APPLIED"
- -p,--database-password <arg>   Database Password (Optional) -U,--url <arg>                 JDBC URL definition -u,--database-user <arg>       Database user (Optional)
+ -U,--url <arg>                 JDBC URL definition -u,--database-user <arg>       Database user (Optional)
 </pre>